webrecorder/warcio.js/README.md

 ### Streaming WARCs in the Browser

-A key property of `warcio.js` is to support streaming WARC records from a server via a ServiceWorker.
+A key property of `warcio.js` is to support streaming WARC records from a server via a [Service Worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API/Using_Service_Workers)

-For example, the following could be used to load a single WARC record (via a Range request), parse the HTTP headers, and return a streaming `Response` from a ServiceWorker.
+For example, the following could be used to load a single WARC record (via a Range request), parse the HTTP headers, and return a streaming `Response` from a Service Worker.

 The response continues reading from the upstream source.